mgifford/drupal-security/src/drupal.rst

 Drupal site, so Hacked! is a really valuable analysis tool.
 If you need to apply patches against the stable released version of the code, the patch should be in a clearly documented directory.
-It is unfortunately a common practice for less experienced Drupal developers to cut corners and hack core to provide some functionality that is required.
+It is unfortunately a common practice for less experienced Drupal developers to cut corners and hack Drupal Core to provide some functionality that is required.
 There are lots of reasons why this is a bad idea and `why responsible developers don't hack core`_.
 For the purposes of this document it is sufficient to say it makes it harder to secure.
 The `same is true